 The most efficient use of energy is conservation, or the energy we don’t use.
 This is as simple as turning off light switches when you leave a room, turning off your computer when you leave the office, printing on both sides of the page or making sure the faucet is completely off.
-With a concerted and combined effort of efficiency and conservation by everyone at UC Denver, we can see significant savings in resource use and the costs associated with purchasing those resources.
-See how you can help the university conserve (PDF).
+With a concerted and combined effort of efficiency and conservation by everyone at CU Anschutz and CU Denver, we can see significant savings in resource use and the costs associated with purchasing those resources.